 Skip to main content

-Our Impact Find Missing Children Reduce Child Sexual Exploitation Prevent Victimization Previous Years
+Our Impact Missing Children Child Sexual Exploitation Prevention Archives

 In 1984, John and Revé Walsh and other child advocates founded the National Center for Missing & Exploited Children® (NCMEC) as a private, non-profit organization to serve as the national clearinghouse and resource center for information about missing and exploited children.

-During the last 37 years, our national toll-free hotline, 1-800-THE-LOST®, has received more than 5 million calls.
+During the last 39 years, our national toll-free hotline, 1-800-THE-LOST®, has received more than 5 million calls.
 We’ve circulated billions of photos of missing children.
-We’ve assisted law enforcement in the recovery of more than 376,000 missing children.
+We’ve assisted law enforcement, families and child welfare with more than 400,000 cases of missing children who were recovered.

 Every child deserves a safe childhood.